 Quick Banoffee Pie with Dulce de Leche

-The Banoffee Pie is a famous irresistibly delicious English dessert (the name comes from a blend of banana + toffee = banoffee) combining a buttery biscuit base with a caramel cream (like dulce de leche), bananas, and whipped cream.
-You’ll fall in love at the first bite, guaranteed!
-A dessert suitable for all seasons, Christmas, Easter, or summer.
+The Banoffee Pie is a famous delicious and irresistible English dessert (the name comes from a hybrid of banana + toffee = banoffee) that combines a buttery biscuit base with caramel cream (like dulce de leche), bananas and whipped cream.

-The original Banoffee Pie is made with caramel sauce obtained by boiling a can of condensed milk in a pot of water for 2 and a half hours.
-My recipe is the quick version, using ready-made dulce de leche, achieving the same result in little time, avoiding the 2 and a half hour cooking and even the oven.
+The original Banoffee Pie is made with caramel sauce obtained by boiling a can of condensed milk in a pot with water for 2 and a half hours, but my recipe is the quick version that uses ready-made dulce de leche, achieving the same result in little time, avoiding the 2.5-hour cooking and also the oven.

-A very easy and simple cake to make, egg-free and no-bake: prepare the biscuit and butter base, layer the remaining ingredients on top, and refrigerate until it’s time to eat.
-That’s all, the simplest cake you’ll ever make!
+An easy and very simple cake to prepare, without eggs and without an oven: prepare the biscuit and butter base, add the remaining ingredients on top in layers, and refrigerate until it’s time to eat.

-The dulce de leche is a sweet spreadable cream made of milk and sugar, with a taste akin to caramel sauce, easily found in organic stores or simply ordered from Amazon (see in the article where to buy it).
+The dulce de leche is a sweet spreadable cream made with milk and sugar, with a taste identical to caramel sauce, and you can easily find it in organic stores or just order it on Amazon (see article for where to buy it)

-Anyway, at the end of the article, in the Notes, I’ll also explain how to make caramel cream at home.
+In any case, at the bottom of the article, in the Notes, I also explain how to make caramel cream at home.

-If you’re looking for other foolproof recipes that are sure to succeed (sweet or savory), click on the Special: “My TOP Recipes“.
+If you are looking for other tested and successful recipes (sweet or savory) click on the Special: “My TOP Recipes“.

-If you’re always in a hurry, working with no time for elaborate dishes, or just starting in the kitchen, click on my Special: “Easy and Quick Recipes“.
+If you’re always in a hurry, working, and don’t have time to cook elaborate dishes, or simply, you’re a beginner in the kitchen, click on my Special: “Easy and Quick Recipes“.

 - Difficulty: Very Easy